 See End Time Revival Or End Time Apostasy?

 Although the wrath of God will not fall on you as a believer, there is little question that The Antichrist will make things more than unpleasant.
-If you compare what Jesus said in Matthew 24 with the Seals of Revelation 6 (yes, they are parallel prophecies), it should become very evident that the Seals represent the persecution of Christians.
-See The Seven Seals
+If you compare what Jesus said in Matthew 24 with the Seals of Revelation 6 (Yes, they are parallel prophecies), it should become very evident that the Seals represent the persecution of Christians.
+See The First Six Seals

-It is no wonder that the New Testament contains so many warnings about false prophets and the damage they can do.
-Jesus Himself warned several times about end time deception saying, for example...
+It is no wonder that the New Testament contains many warnings about false prophets and the damage they can do.
+Jesus Himself warned several times about end time deception saying.
+For example..
+(Emphasis Added)

 Beware of the false prophets, who come to you in sheep's clothing, but inwardly are ravenous wolves.
 (Matthew 7:15 NASB)